 Could we all stop pretending like these measurements matter and using them to support homeschooling?
-Could we resist the urge “to prove” that homeschooling is valid because it turns out a better product than public school?
+Could we resist the urge “to prove” homeschooling is valid because it turns out a better product than public school?

 We’re homeschoolers; we aren’t trying to mass produce a product.
 We specialize in a form of hand-crafted, small-batch education.